Muhannad7794/UXO_system/README.md

 ## ⚖️ License

 This project is licensed under custom license issued for this repo.
-For further details check the LICENSE file.
+For further details check the LICENSE file.!